thatgirlfrommoon/Doc-Chat/README.md

 # Create a vector DB Storage
 - $ ```uv run .\..\VectorDB\create_vector_store.py```

-With this step based on the length of the document, chromadb collections are created in "./vectorstore" path.
+With this step, based on the length of the document, chromadb collections are created in "./vectorstore" path.

 # Power up the bot